Austin DWI Lawyer

 Non-Legal Consequences of a Drunk Driving Conviction

-If you have already been arrested for DWI, please call our office to speak with an Austin DWI Lawyer, Brian Tillman or Rhett Braniff.
+If you have already been arrested for DWI, please call our office to speak with an attorney, Brian Tillman or Rhett Braniff.
 Also contact us if you have a friend or loved one in jail and need an Austin jail release.
 There are many ways to fight DWI charges, and we will be happy to schedule a free consultation to review your case.
 A DWI conviction can mean loss of a job or future jobs, higher car insurance, DPS license surcharges, and most importantly, a conviction that never goes away.

 The Process of Beating a DWI Charge

 The state of Texas is serious when it comes to enforcing laws related to driving under the influence or driving while intoxicated.
-The punishments are severe, and it is far more advisable to hire an Austin DWI lawyer than to go through the court system on your own.
+The punishments are severe, and it is far more advisable to hire a lawyer than to go through the court system on your own.
 There are certain things that you should always remember when dealing with the criminal justice system, and one of the most important of these is that the burden of proof lies with the prosecutor.

 What this means in the case of a DWI, is that the prosecutor has to prove that you were driving while under the influence or that your blood alcohol level was above the legal limit.
 The breathalyzer tests are notoriously unreliable, and the arresting officer is going to have to show up to testify about any sobriety tests that were issued.
-All of these can work in your favor, if you have the right criminal defense attorney who can challenge the evidence and make sure that unfavorable results are mitigated or, if possible, excluded from the case altogether.
+All of these can work in your favor, if you have the right Austin DWI defense attorney who can challenge the evidence and make sure that unfavorable results are mitigated or, if possible, excluded from the case altogether.

 Today almost all police cruisers are equipped with video cameras to record everything that happens at the roadside.
 In addition, more and more police forces are adding body cameras to their officers while on duty.
 This may seem to work against you, but can actually be very helpful.
 An officer can write or disregard anything in his offense report, and video allows us to see and hear things that may have been neglected or left out.

-How you conduct yourself during the stop can make a large impact on how your criminal defense attorney handles your case.
+How you conduct yourself during the stop can make a large impact on how your DWI defense attorney handles your case.
 In every arrest situation, being respectful and cooperative with the police is always a good idea.

 It Is Important to Fight DWI Charges